LBU-OOP/OOPtutorials/ClassesAndObjects.md

 ```
 What I could have done is put the same if statement in the constructor, but I've already written it and I don't want to repeat code, this way if there's a bug in it, there is only one and not two!

-In reality we'd make our Time class more useful by adding functionality to add and subtract hours, minutes and seconds.
+In reality, we'd make our Time class more useful by adding functionality to add and subtract hours, minutes and seconds.
 Think about it, it is not so simple.

 ### **Example: A `Dice` Class**
 The Time class is rather like a data class, this example is a behaviour type class.